 Ask for Disclosure Statements

 Disclosure statements are a way for you, the buyer, to learn more about the house and its surroundings.
 The seller is responsible for collecting information about the property, such as its leaky windows or loud neighbors.
 Other forms of disclosure statements include notices about nearby, long-term construction or development projects.
-Through the use of disclosure statements, the buyer is more educated, and the seller is better protected from future legal action.
+Through the use of disclosure statements, the buyer becomes informed, and the seller is more protected from future legal action.

 Prepare for a Property Inspection